 When you start paying attention to what is happening before you, you can sink in even deeper and pay attention to the why.

 I think we all struggle with this ongoing narrative in our brain that revolves around what others are saying and how it all connects back to our own life.
-We are all innately ‘self-focussed’.
+We are all innately ‘self-focused’.
 When you are really listening, you turn this self-based narrative off and you are brought into someone else’s narrative.
 It has helped bring me out of myself.

 If you are a parent you know how much your kids just need to be heard.
 Even if you can’t fix it, they just need to know they are heard.
 If you are married you know the simple act of acknowledging everything your partner says is respectful and kind.
 Listening is the basis for communication, for connection.